 In any event, in 1891, Bob, Grattan, and Emmett traveled to California, where they robbed a Southern Pacific Railroad of $60,000 and began a life of crime.
-With Bob as their leader, they soon formed the Dalton Gang, recruiting a number of outlaws, which included Dick Broadwell; George “Bitter Creek” Newcomb, Bill Power “Black-Faced” Charlie Bryant, and Bill Doolin.
-These tough characters, along with Bob, Grat, and Emmett then robbed banks and trains throughout Oklahoma for the next 18 months.
-However, the Dalton Gang came to an end in 1892, at Coffeyville, Kansas, when they attempted a double bank robbery in on October 5, 1892.
-Spotted by locals, a shootout followed the attempted robbery which claimed the lives of Grat and Bob Dalton, Dick Broadwell and Bill Power; as well as four Coffeyville residents.
+With Bob as their leader, they soon formed the Dalton Gang, recruiting many outlaws, including Dick Broadwell, George “Bitter Creek” Newcomb, Bill Power “Black-Faced” Charlie Bryant, and Bill Doolin.
+Along with Bob, Grat, and Emmett, these tough characters then robbed banks and trains throughout Oklahoma for the next 18 months.
+However, the Dalton Gang came to an end in 1892, at Coffeyville, Kansas, when they attempted a double bank robbery on October 5, 1892.
+Spotted by locals, a shootout followed the attempted robbery, which claimed the lives of Grat and Bob Dalton, Dick Broadwell, and Bill Power, as well as four Coffeyville residents.
 Emmett Dalton, though seriously wounded, was the only one to survive and wound up serving 14 years in prison.